IrynaTaran/rsschool-cv/cv.md

 * English - fluent.
    + I've been working as an english teacher for kids for one year
    + I've been translating texts (eng-ukr) for 2 years
-   + Now live abroad, in english-speaking surrounding
+   + Currently live abroad, in english-speaking surrounding
 * Ukrainian - native
 * German - level B2
 * Russian - fluent